People Above Politics

 navigable river on maps since the 1700's, the Swatara Creek: Water source,

 recreation, geology, history, scenic beauty.
-The Swatara is now a Water
+The Swatara is now a 60-mile

-Trail recognized both statewide and nationally.
-Appalachian Trail
+Trail recognized both statewide and nationally as part of the Captain John

 Bridge, a lenticular structure span.